The Conservative Organizational Entrepreneur

 If your prospective new group’s work is to be one of the main projects of your life, and it should be, make sure you have a strong and abiding interest in what it will be doing.

 Consider also whether or not the problem you plan to address will remain important.

-When I was a child, even grammar school students went door to door with great enthusiasm to raise money for the March of Dimes.
+When I was a child, millions of grammar school students went door to door with great enthusiasm to raise money for the March of Dimes.
 Stopping infantile paralysis, the dreaded polio, was a hot issue because most people knew victims of that disease who died or were crippled.

-When Dr. Salk and Dr. Sabin discovered vaccines which could prevent polio, the March of Dimes had a problem.
+When Dr. Jones Salk and Dr. Albert Sabin discovered vaccines which could prevent polio, the March of Dimes had a problem.
 A nice problem, but a problem nonetheless.